mbeckdev/task-app/README.md

 To practice passing props and using state in React.

+## Things I learned

+- yarn add uniqid   (cool library uniqid)   you use it by uniqid() which gives a unique text which you need because every tasks needs one
+- remember you can use .concat   like    taskList: this.state.taskList.concat(this.state.task),
+- by changing the input, you trigger the handleChange method which sets the state, and then the input takes that state and writes it to the input value.
+That's the way to do it but seems backwards to my first thought of changing the input then taking the input and changing state after
+- if you're going to use .map to write a bunch of items on the screen, you're probably going to need a key on each of those
+- app.js is written as a class component, and overview.js is written as a functional component (it can be functional because it doesn't change state)
+- oops, if you want to use .scss (SASS) files, you need to install the library first. duh.
+After realizing that I decided against it for this little project.

 ## The Rest

 The rest of this is from the create-react-app and I'll leave it so I can look at it later.